 The Western Australian Languages Services Policy aims to ensure equitable access to all State Government services for people who need assistance with communicating in English.

-Western Australia Police works to ensure that international students receive the full support of law enforcement agencies and the justice system if they become victims of crime.
+The WA Police Force works to ensure that international students receive the full support of law enforcement agencies and the justice system if they become victims of crime.

 Australia by international standards is a safe country with low levels of crime, violent and non-violent crimes do occur.
 International students may be at risk from criminal behaviour, as are all people living in Australia or anywhere in the world.
 Students may be at greater risk than most Australians if they are unfamiliar with local danger spots and ways to minimise the risk of being assaulted; if they have to travel alone late at night because of work and study commitments and if they need to travel through high-risk areas.
 For information about protecting yourself, view our safety publications.

-WA Police encourages international students to contact police if they have been a victim of crime or want to better understand aspects of local laws.
+The WA Police Force encourages international students to contact police if they have been a victim of crime or want to better understand aspects of local laws.

 International students are encouraged to call the Western Australia Aboriginal and Multicultural Unit (AMU) if they feel they have matters they may be anxious about contacting police.
 AMU staff will be able to assist to in directing people needing assistance to the right area of the Police responsible for dealing with the issues they may have.